-If you arrive late to class on the day of your speech, your grade will be reduced by 10% of the speech portion of your grade even if you are "on time" for your own presentation.
+If you arrive late to class on the day of your speech, your grade will be reduced by one letter grade, even if you are "on time" for your own presentation.
 Showing respect for your classmates by arriving on time to class on the day of presentations is of great importance.
 Major class assignments will be accepted prior to the established deadline, but if applicable, must be turned in in hard-copy format.
 In order to adhere to the course schedule, mini-presentations must be completed during assigned class time.